This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this single serve lemon posset recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this lemon posset recipe, check out our Leftover Ingredients Recipe Finder.

-- Heavy cream: The base of the posset, providing a rich texture.
-We use heavy cream in many of our single serving and small batch recipes.
-Consider using any leftover cream in Banana Pudding, an Icebox Cake, or Lemon Cheesecake.
+- Heavy cream: The base of the posset, creating a rich, creamy texture.
+Use any leftover cream in Banana Pudding, an Icebox Cake, or Lemon Cheesecake.

-- Honey: Adds natural sweetness.
-Maple syrup can be used as an alternative.
+- Honey: Provides natural sweetness.
+Maple syrup can be used as a substitute.

-- Ground Nutmeg: Gives a subtle, warm spice.
-Cinnamon can be a good alternative.
+- Ground Nutmeg: Adds a subtle warmth.
+Cinnamon is a good alternative.

-- Lemon Peel: Adds a zesty aroma.
-If you’ve got an extra lemon or two, consider using it in Lemon Scones, Lemon Curd, or in a Blueberry Pie!
+- Lemon Peel: Contributes a bright, zesty aroma.
+Use extra lemons in Lemon Scones, Lemon Curd, or Blueberry Pie.

-- Lemon Juice: The acid that thickens the cream.
+- Lemon Juice: The key ingredient that thickens the cream.

 Recipe Variations

-- Orange Posset: Swap the lemon with fresh orange juice for a sweet, fragrant twist.
-The orange brings a milder, sweeter citrus note.
+- Orange Posset: Replace the lemon juice with fresh orange juice for a milder, sweeter citrus flavor.

 How To Make A Lemon Posset